-- Government information must be made available to the ACT community, unless it has been assessed as contrary to the public interest to release the information. - Agencies are encouraged to publish additional information voluntarily in accordance with the objects of the FOI Act, and take steps to make this information easily accessible to all members of the ACT community, for example by publishing the information in a way that complies with the web content accessibility guidelines, level AA. - An assessment of whether disclosure of the information would be contrary to the public interest is only required where agencies are considering not publishing information which falls within one of the categories of open access information that is required to be published under the FOI Act. - Published information should be accurate, up-to-date and complete.
-The ACT Ombudsman encourages agencies to develop an OAIS strategy that outlines their plan for meeting their OAIS obligations, including how published information will be reviewed and how they intend to evaluate their compliance. - Agencies should consider how they can promote the OAIS arrangements they have in place across their organisation, and clarify the information they already have publicly available to reduce the need for formal access requests.
+- Government information that falls within the scope of s 23 must be made available to the ACT community, unless it has been assessed as contrary to the public interest to release the information.5 - Agencies are encouraged to publish additional information voluntarily in accordance with the objects of the FOI Act,6 and take steps to make this information easily accessible to all members of the ACT community, for example by publishing the information in a way that complies with the web content accessibility guidelines, level AA.7 - An assessment of whether disclosure of the information would be contrary to the public interest is only required where agencies are considering not publishing information which falls within one of the categories of open access information that is required to be published under the FOI Act. - Published information should be accurate, up-to-date and complete.8 The ACT Ombudsman encourages agencies to develop an OAIS strategy that outlines their plan for meeting their OAIS obligations, including how published information will be reviewed and how they intend to evaluate their compliance. - Agencies should consider how they can promote the OAIS arrangements they have in place across their organisation, and clarify the information they already have publicly available to reduce the need for formal access requests.